kamilaworonicz-ba/digital-editorial-workflow/README.md

 ## 3. Illustrative Scenario

-The case study follows the revision of one textbook chapter from the first DTP layout through iterative review and correction cycles to readiness for teacher focus-testing.

 `First DTP layout` → `Managing Editor review` → `Corrections by DTP` → `Repeated review cycle` → `Teacher-focus testing readiness`

 A detailed AS-IS scenario and identified pain points are described in [`01_problem_and_scenario.md`](docs/01_problem_and_scenario.md).